aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to FODS via Java or Online App" h2="On Premise Java API to export PPT to FODS without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert and render a wide range of file formats.
+It provides a powerful set of tools to convert PPT file to FODS.
+The conversion process involves two steps.

+In the first step, you can export PPT to HTML by using Aspose.Slides for Java.
+It is a powerful API that enables developers to create, manipulate, convert and render presentations in a variety of file formats.
+It provides a wide range of features to create, modify and convert presentations.
+It also provides the ability to export presentations to HTML format.

+In the second step, you can convert HTML to FODS by using Aspose.Cells for Java.
+It is a powerful API that enables developers to create, manipulate, convert and render spreadsheets in a variety of file formats.
+It provides a wide range of features to create, modify and convert spreadsheets.
+It also provides the ability to convert HTML to FODS format.

-You can convert PPT file to FODS via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to FODS.
+By using Aspose.Total for Java, you can easily convert PPT file to FODS in two steps.
+First, you can export PPT to HTML by using Aspose.Slides for Java.
+Secondly, you can convert HTML to FODS by using Aspose.Cells for Java.
+It is a simple and efficient way to convert PPT file to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}